Tel: 01279 755994

 Spring in action gracefully

-The change of season, particularly this year where our focus has been on our health, is a great time to revitalise good habits.
+As the days are getting longer and a little warmer, now is a good time to get your body moving, and maybe even spring into action, gracefully and carefully!
+The change of season is a great time to revitalise good habits.
 The body likes movement which is why moving often feels good.
 However its best to do it gradually and steadily rather than rush at it and potentially overdo it.

 read more